-FreeLesson·Contrarian Investing·3 of 5·8 min read·Curated from John Templeton
+FreeLesson·Contrarian Investing·8 min read·Curated from John Templeton

 Maximum Pessimism — The Point of Greatest Opportunity